The gas we exhale that's both a Greenhouse gas

 In the final stage of carbon capture, the extracted CO2, must be stored underground or underwater.
 In 2009, scientists mapped 6,000 m2 that could be used to store 500 years' worth of CO2 emissions from the United States.
 Underground storage is commonly known as geological sequestration.
 Typically, CO2 is injected 1,000 m below the ground into layers of porous sedimentary rock under an area described as 'cap rock'.
 This cap is impermeable and consequently acts as a seal.
 The pressure underground causes CO2 to behave like a liquid.
 Declining oil fields and basalt rock formations are the two popular regions for storing CO2.
 Approximately 30 to 50 million tons of CO2 are injected into declining US oil fields every year.
 CO2 captured in this way can be used for a process known as Enhanced Oil Recovery (EOR).
 Underground, at such high temperatures and pressures, injected CO2 will dissolve in oil.
 This allows recovery of oil buried deep within porous rocks, which would otherwise be impossible to extract.
 There are currently 70 EOR projects worldwide, mostly in the western United States.
 If injected into basalt formations, eventually CO2 is expected to react with available metal oxides to form stable carbonates, such as limestone.
 Their stability in most geological conditions precludes decomposition; and therefore little CO2 is expected to escape back into the atmosphere.
 A project named 'CO2 sink', started in Berlin in 2004, is investigating the lifetime of CO2 in basalt formations and the stability of its resulting metal carbonates.

-Injecting CO2 into the ocean at a depth below 11,482 metres is another safe potential method of CO2 storage.
+Injecting CO2 into the ocean at a depth below 3500 metres is another safe potential method of CO2 storage.
 The pressure at this depth compresses CO2 into a 'slushy' material, which slowly sinks to the ocean floor.
-However, this method is as yet largely untested and estimates from a decade ago suggest it is likely to be prohibitively expensive at $40-80 per tonne of CO2 stored.
+However, this method is as yet largely untested, its impact on deep sea organisms are unknown, and some estimates suggest it is likely to be prohibitively expensive at $40-80 per tonne of CO2 stored.

 Carbon dioxide has also found use in removing caffeine from coffee, to produce decaffeinated coffee.
 There are four main methods which make use of different solvents to extract caffeine from green coffee beans, and they are; water, ethyl ethanoate, liquid (supercritical) carbon dioxide and dichloromethane.